 A famous fishing vessel painstakingly restored to explore, rather than exploit the sea.

-A local team chases the land speed record.
+A local group is out to break the land speed record.

 Tom Layson is KBTC's Managing Editor and worked in Yakima, Terre Haute, Louisville, Sacramento, Columbus and New York-New Jersey.
 Tom anchored 13 hours of live coverage in the NY/NJ market during 9-11 - just one example of the many thousands of hours he’s been on set or in the field covering politics, natural disasters, courts and crime, economic development, personal finance and the environment.
 Tom won an Emmy for Northwest and is a graduate of PLU currently residing in the Puyallup area.